Danvenrit/jegyzet-jegyzetek/_notes/infoemeltangol/Structure of the computer.md

 				- actually pixels are used
 				- refresh rate depends how fast the crystals can react to the change, which is given by the quality of the crystals
 			- Plasma
 				- uses small cells containing plasma, and ionized gases that respond to electric fields.
-The electric charge is then intersected with the gas and the plasma, thus changing the color in a very response, by the gas letting the plasma be stimulated in way it produces the desired colored lights.
+The electric charge is then intersected with the gas and the plasma, thus changing the colour in a very fast response, by the gas letting the plasma be stimulated in way it produces the desired coloured lights.
 				- had deeper blacks then other displays in it's prime time
 				- uses a lot of power (a 50 inch plasma display could draw around 400 watts, which changes quite a bit depending on the brightness required for the scenes)
-				- has very fast response time, and refreshrate
+				- has very fast response time, and refresh rate
 				- has better viewing angles than LCD
 				- are quite brighter than LCD
-				- the plasma inside the display was very hot could even reach 1200 degrees, ie: the high power draw, and hot device
+				- the plasma inside the display was very hot could even reach 1200 degrees, i.e.: the high power draw, and hot device
 			- LED (light emitting diodes) display
 				- uses arays of LEDs as pixels
 					- each led pixel has three diodes, each for red green and blue